 North Carolina Lottery

-In addition to local performance and recording work (see discography for full list of recordings), Stephen is a dedicated music educator at Creative Music Studio, Cary School of Music and also teaches private lessons from his home in Durham.
+In addition to local performance and recording work (see discography for full list of recordings), Stephen is a dedicated music educator at Creative Music Studio and also teaches private lessons from his home in Durham.
 From private drum lessons to judging state Jazz band competitions, Stephen is just as comfortable on stage as he is in the classroom.
 He has performed workshops and clinics at schools and community centers throughout the country.
 See Lessons page for more information on his teaching mantra.
 To request a complete Resumé or just to say “What’s up?” please email Stephen.